 Traditionally, websites were a collection of separately linked static pages where every element of the page (e.g. navigation menus, layout, page content, etc) …was created using web code (e.g. HTML) by a web designer or website developer using a web editor application tool (e.g. Dreamweaver).

 These separate pages were then uploaded to a web server and accessed online by typing in the page URL associated with the page file into a web browser …

 Then, something called a Content Management System, or “CMS”, came along.

 In simple terms, a content management system (CMS), is a website maintenance tool for non-technical users.
 It is a web application designed to make it easy for non-technical users to add, edit and manage content on their website.

-A Content Management System not only helps you add and edit content, it also takes care of a number of “behind the scenes” management tasks such as:
+Content management systems not only help business owners add and edit their content, they also take care of a number of “behind the scenes” tasks like: